 Impending Tragedy and its Heartbreak

 Hetty gracefully accepted the use of the Confederate President, Jeff Davis's personal carriage.
-However, as witness's state, the team of horses which led the vehicle reared back with excitement, and refused to move forward, causing delay and forcing the couple to find another mode of transportation to the ceremony.
+However, as witness's statement, the team of horses which led the vehicle reared back with excitement and refused to move forward, causing delay and forcing the couple to find another mode of transportation to the ceremony.

 As the couple hurried toward the church, Hetty in her haste, dropped a dainty lace handkerchief.
 When she bent over to pick up the linen, she tore her train, a delicate tulle veil.
 Uncannily aware of the accident a few days before, she could not shake the image of trying on her veil in front of a mirror, which fell and shattered upon the floor.
 Perhaps these alarming incidents were some sort of foretelling, a dark omen, but Hetty, in all her glory, continued down the aisle, a triumphant bride.